jow-/ucode/README.md

 #### 3.2.
 Loop statements

-Utpl script supports three different flavors of loop control statements; a `while` loop that executes enclosed statements as long as the loop condition is fulfilled, a `for in` loop that iterates keys of objects or items of arrays and a counting `for` loop that is a variation of the `while` loop.
+Ucode script supports three different flavors of loop control statements; a `while` loop that executes enclosed statements as long as the loop condition is fulfilled, a `for in` loop that iterates keys of objects or items of arrays and a counting `for` loop that is a variation of the `while` loop.